Do dehumidifiers dry clothes? Yes, but there’s one thing you’ll need to keep in mind

 In short, yes, dehumidifier running costs are less than those for tumble dryers.
 That said, they can take much longer to dry clothes.

-The cost of running a tumble dryer is usually calculated per cycle — and an average cycle tends to take around an hour.
-Vented and condenser tumble dryers cost around £1.70 - £1.80 per cycle (heat pump tumble dryers are far cheaper to run) which means that if you use yours twice a week, you will currently be facing bills of around £176 - £187 a year.
+The cost of running a tumble dryer is usually calculated per cycle – and an average cycle tends to take around an hour.
+Vented and condenser tumble dryers cost around £1.70 - £1.80 per cycle (heat pump tumble dryers are far cheaper to run) which means that if you use yours twice a week, you will currently be facing bills of around £176 to £187 a year.

 How long does a dehumidifier take to dry clothes?

-- Reduced condensation: At the same time as drying your clothes, the moisture produced will be being dealt with by the dehumidifier.
+• Reduced condensation: At the same time as drying your clothes, the moisture produced will be being dealt with by the dehumidifier.

-- Additional heating: The heat produced by desiccant dehumidifiers can be used to warm up your home meaning less reliance on other heating methods.
+• Additional heating: The heat produced by desiccant dehumidifiers can be used to warm up your home, meaning less reliance on other heating methods.